rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

 [Back to table of contents](#table-of-contents)

 ## Deploying to Heroku
+Follow these steps to replicate deploying the Morgan & Co approach to project to Heroku:
 - In GitPod, morgan_and_co > "settings.py", update the 'DATABASES' section to be:

 ```